Get support from A&P

 • Lyceum of music and dance;

-• Lyceum of human sciences (economic and social sciences).
+• Lyceum of human sciences (with economic and social sciences option).

 Technical institutes

-Technical institutes offer a limited number of academic directions, but they will form the students to work in specific sectors very important to the economic and productive development of Italy.
+Five-year technical institutes offer a limited number of academic directions, but they will form the students to work in specific sectors, that are very important to the economic and productive development of Italy.

 Vocational institutes